zahrakhanalizade/zahrakhanalizade.github.io/index.md

 ## About Me

 Hi!
-I'm Zahra Khanalizadeh, a PhD student in Economics at the University of Washington.
+I'm Zahra Khanalizadeh, a 4th year PhD student in Economics at the University of Washington.
 My research interests span applied microeconomics, labor and development economics, causal inference, and experimentation.
-I am advised by [Alan Griffith](https://econ.washington.edu/people/alan-griffith) and [Jason Kerwin](https://jasonkerwin.com/).
+I am advised by Prof. [Alan Griffith](https://econ.washington.edu/people/alan-griffith) and Prof. [Jason Kerwin](https://jasonkerwin.com/).

 I received my bachelor's in Computer Engineering and master's in Economics from Sharif University of Technology.
 I then spent a year at the Smith School of Business at Queen's University getting a master's in Analytics.